Shanthanu Bhagyaraj: 2009-2017

-2016-2017

-The courtroom drama Vaaimai (2016) received average reviews at the box office.
+The courtroom drama Vaaimai (2016) received average reviews.
 In an interview in 2016, Shanthanu revealed that challenging career choices had plagued his film career and he would subsequently not take advice from his father regarding film offers.
 He mentioned his regret at missing out on potential projects he had been offered including Boys (2003), Kaadhal (2004) Subramaniapuram (2008) and Kalavani (2010).

 Shanthanu was then cast by Parthiban to play the lead role in Koditta Idangalai Nirappuga (2017), with the director suggesting that he was keen to portray tribute to his mentor K. Bhagyaraj, by casting his son in a film.
 The actor called the film his "re-launch in Tamil cinema" and underwent a makeover to portray the lead role of a non-resident Indian who falls in love with a married woman played by Parvathy Nair.
 Shanthanu won positive reviews for his performance, with a critic from The New Indian Express stating: "Shanthnu is a revelation here" and "with controlled, mature take on his role, Shanthnu displays subtle nuances of expression as Kevin travels from uncertainty and confusion, to guilt and regret".
 In 2017, he also acted in Adhiroopan's drama Mupparimanam, where he portrayed a medical student.

 2020-present

 In 2020, he played a main role in the family drama Vaanam Kottattum, which was co-written by Mani Ratnam.
 He also starred in Master (2021), starring Vijay and Vijay Sethupathi.
 After Chimbu Deven's Kasada Thapara, he starred in an adult comedy, Murungakkai Chips.
+Shanthanu acted later in the drama films Raavana Kottam (2023), Blue Star (2024) and Balti (2025).

 Personal life

-He married Keerthi "Kiki", the daughter of Jayanthi, in 2015.
+Shanthanu was born to actor Bhagyaraj on 24 August 1986.
+He married Keerthi "Kiki", the daughter of dance choreographer Jayanthi, in 2015.
 He also has a YouTube channel with his wife called With Love Shanthnu Kiki.